mvslopes/mvslopes/README.md

 ### Welcome!
 ### I'm Marcus lopes

-A business professional passionate about technology, with the purpose of solving business problems."
-Focus on the customer"
+A business professional, passionate about data and technologies, who aims to utilize these concepts and tools to solve business problems. **Focus on the customer**

 From the logistics area: **"The right material, in the right place, at the right time."** \
 For the Data Engineering area: **“The right data, in the right place, at the right time.**